tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 __ cxcmd:close\ #1

-Now click the "Load demo" button at the top left of the ISOLDE panel.
-This loads up the model and data for 3io0_, a 3Å model of a small bacterial shell protein.
+The model we'll be looking at now is 3io0_, a 3Å model of a small bacterial shell protein.
 This is discussed in more detail (including a video covering the whole rebuilding process) as a case study `on the ISOLDE website`__.

 __ https://isolde.cimr.cam.ac.uk/case-studies/case-study-3io0/

 .. _3io0: https://www.rcsb.org/structure/3io0

+To load these coordinates you could use "open 3io0 structureFactors true" as we did for 1a0m, but ISOLDE also keeps a locally cached version with hydrogens already added and an extraneous water molecule removed.
+To load it, click `here`__.

+__ cxcmd:isolde\ demo\ crystal_intro

 First, just have a browse around and compare the general appearance of the density to what you saw in 1a0m.
 For example, look at residue ASN187:

-`view /A:187; cofr center`__

-__ cxcmd:view\ /A:187;cofr\ center
+`cview /A:187`__

+__ cxcmd:cview\ /A:187

 .. figure:: images/3io0_asn.jpg